BlackbitDigitalCommerce/pimcore-data-director/docs/index.md

 Localized fields are supported via `lastChange#name#de`.

 To only retrieve changes after the object got reviewed last time, please store the review date into a `date` or `datetime` field `reviewDate` (or any other name but use the same name in the following data query selector) and then you can use `changes#name,{{ reviewDate:timestamp }}`.

+When using `changes` without any arguments, it will return the complete previus and current state.
+In the field `diff` you will get an HTML diff table of the differing field values.
+This can be used for review workflows.
+You can use the data query selector `changes:diff` for this use case.

+To compare a version of a certain date, you can provide a date, e.g. `changes#2024-01-01` but this becomes even more powerful in combination with dynamic replacement like `changes#{{ reviewedAt }}` if your data object class has a date field named `reviewAt`.
+In this case the `changes` selector will compare the version from this date (or older) with the current version.

 #### Group fields